liyingli-math/liyingli-math.github.io/content/emacs/index.md

 #### Pomodoro Method {#pomodoro-method}

-With the Org Pomodoro package, you can adopt the pomodoro method together with the clock in/out feature.
+With [Org Pomodoro](https://github.com/marcinkoziej/org-pomodoro), you can adopt the pomodoro method together with the clock in/out feature.
 In the screenshot in [Project Management](#emacs-project), you can find the pomodoro timer in the modeline.